Published at

 This post is part of my Today I learned series in which I share all my web development learnings.

-I was reading this great article on JSON.stringify by Valeri Karpov when I discovered something I didn't know before.
+I was reading this great article on JSON.stringify by Valeri Karpov when I discovered something I didn't know.

 You can use JSON.stringify to serialize objects and store them let's say in localStorage.
 It turns out that JSON.stringify checks if the object to serialize includes a toJSON method.
-If it does it will use this method to evaluate the result of the serialization.
+If it does it will use it to evaluate the result of the serialization.

 const zoo = {